KurikoKazumi116/404-found/README.md

 On some pages like the link page, you can hover above words to click on a link.

 ![Recording 2025-07-27 121918](https://github.com/user-attachments/assets/54ae38d6-d787-4e49-b2c3-13cfc91bf6fc)

+This website is scrollable, so look on the right side of the screen to scroll down and up.

+Enjoy!